Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

-In Section \ref{cenfix}, we prove that the center fixing centralizer $\CZ^r(f)$ is a Lie group under a more general condition.
-Applying to discretized Anosov flows, we remove the volume preserving conditions in \cite{DWX} and \cite{BG}.
+In Section~\ref{cenfix}, we prove that the center-fixing centralizer $\CZ^r(f)$ is a Lie group under a more general condition.
+Applying this result to discretized Anosov flows, we remove the volume-preserving assumptions in \cite{DWX} and \cite{BG}.